mcnew/aguacate-swagger-demo/README.md

   );
   ```
 - swagger: That is a [swagger-ui](https://hub.docker.com/r/swaggerapi/swagger-ui/) instance, pointing to `http://localhost:18081/colorante.yaml`
-- aguacate: An aguacate-swagger instance, with maria jdbc driver jar (mariadb-java-client) and uses 4 files
+- aguacate: An aguacate-swagger instance, with maria jdbc driver jar (mariadb-java-client) and that uses 4 files

   * services/configuration/colores.json